AdaCore/learn/intro_to_ada.rst

 read the information before it has been first set.

 The following example implements the barrier for the ``Obj.Get`` operation.
-Also, it contains two concurrent subprograms (main application and task ``T``) that try to access the protected object.
+Also, it contains two concurrent subprograms (main task and task ``T``) that try to access the protected object.

 .. code-block:: ada